eme64/blog/_posts/2026-01-13-Reductions.md

 the [dot product](https://en.wikipedia.org/wiki/Dot_product) (sum of element-wise products), or even the [polynomial hash over a string](https://lemire.me/blog/2015/10/22/faster-hashing-without-effort/).

-I have heard that the term "reduction" comes from "dimensionality reduction", of crunching down a higher-dimensianal collection of numbers to a lower-dimensional one.
+I have heard that the term "reduction" comes from "dimensionality reduction", of crunching down a higher-dimensional collection of numbers to a lower-dimensional one.
 We may for example reduce a 2-dimensional matrix to a 1-dimensional vector.
 In this post here, we are interested in reducing 1-dimensional collections (list, vector, array) to a 0-dimensional scalar.